 Sports-Loc interlocking tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes:

-- Vacuuming or sweeping any loose crumbs, dust, or debris from the court tiles when necessary.
+- Vacuuming or sweeping any loose crumbs, dust, or debris from the sport tiles when necessary.

 - Hose off or damp mop the sport floor tiles with a mild soap and water mixture for tough or caked on dirt and/or stains.